ggreer/geoff.greer.fm/hire/index.md

 title: Consulting
 ---

 Want my help?
 I'm available for short-term remote work.
 What does "short-term remote work" mean, exactly?
 I'll review code, video chat, or even pair program with you (using [Floobits](https://floobits.com/), of course).
-Preferably, such jobs would only be a few hours.

 For more info on my skills, see [my resume](/resume/) and [about me](/about/).